 Last week, it went viral that Ben Congleton, CEO of Olark, encouraged his web developer Madalyn Parker to take 2 days off for her mental health.
 This should not have happened because mental health management is a part of Health Quotient (HQ).
 The CEO’s confirmation email went viral implies that many CEOs cannot handle the matter wisely.

 CEOs and other executives are the key to business success.
 They need not only keep the optimal performance of their own, but also those of their team, which requires not only IQ and EQ, but also Health Q, Adversity Q, Learning Q and Public Influence Q to handle daily challenges.
 Like other Qs, HQ affects team performance everyday, which includes physical and mental health management.
 In addition, executives need to deal with stress at a whole new level.
 “Eliminate Stress & Insomnia with the Right Law” has two great examples.

-Today executives can not only assess their mental health management skills via the Executive 6Q Assessment, but also empower self with a 2-day class, “Be Happy & Be Your Own Doctor First,” and other programs.
-Many CEOs desire to be exceptional.
-Mental health management is a natural area for CEOs to win hearts and be an exceptional CEO.
+Today executives can not only have their mental health management skills assessed via the Executive 6Q Assessment, but also empower self with a 2-day class, “Be Happy & Be Your Own Doctor First,” and other programs.
+For those CEOs and executives who desire to be exceptional, mental health management is a natural area for them to win hearts and minds.

 It takes the right tools to make workplace more productive and bring leadership from good to great.

 Los Angeles, 310-668-1828